zachaa/Galaxy_Morphology_Classification/README.md

 4. Threshold
     - As images of space have a near black background, this is a simple step that makes features obvious for later steps
 5. Dilate threshold
-    - slightly grow the all white regions to remove small holes and pad the features
+    - slightly grow the all white regions to remove small holes and lightly pad the features
-6. Find Contour with a minimum area with center closest to center of image
+6. Find Contour with a minimum area with center closest to the center of image
     - Finds the distinct features and isolates the one in the center of the image which is the galaxy the data refers to.
 7. Get bounding box of contour
     - Finds the full size of the detected feature
-8. Check if bounding box fully contained inside target rectangles
+8. Check if the bounding box is fully contained inside the target rectangles
     - This step determines what the crop/scale step does
 9. Crop/Scale
     - If inside smallest rectangle crop only
-    - If inside second rectangle crop, then scale
+    - If inside second rectangle crop to second rectangle, then scale
     - Otherwise, scale
 10. Save the final grayscale image as PNG